40net-cloud/fortinet-azure-solutions/FortiGate/AvailabilityZones/Active-Active-ELB-ILB-AZ/README.md

 It is possible to use FGSP to synchronize sessions and thereby allow asymmetric return traffic.
 However this is not best practice from a security perspective, because it limits the ability of IPS by potentially only seeing one side of the conversation on each FGT.
 The FortiGate IPS takes both sides of the conversation into account for increased security and visibility.
 Reducing this visibility on the FortiGate may decrease the IPS efficacy.

 Often S-NAT is not desired because it's necessary to retain the original source IP.
-For HTTP or HTTPS traffic in particular, you can enable the Load Balancing feature on the FortiGate which gives you the option to copy the source IP into the X-Forwarded-For header, [review here.](https://docs.fortinet.com/uploaded/files/3637/fortigate-load-balancing-56.pdf)
+For HTTP or HTTPS traffic in particular, you can enable the Load Balancing feature on the FortiGate which gives you the option to copy the source IP into the X-Forwarded-For header, [review here.](https://docs.fortinet.com/document/fortigate/7.0.1/administration-guide/883151/learn-client-ip-addresses)

-If you do prefer to use FGSP for session synchronization.
-It can be enable during deployment by un-commenting the section in the customdata.tpl file or adding this recommended configuration to both FortiGate VMs.
+If you prefer to use FGSP for session synchronization.
+It can be enable during deployment by adding this recommended configuration to both FortiGate VMs.

 ```sh
 config system ha